pingcap/docs/production-deployment-using-tiup.md

     [tidb@10.0.1.1 ~]$
     ```

-5. After you login to the Target Machine using the `tidb` user, run the following command.
+5. After you login to the target machine using the `tidb` user, run the following command.
 If you do not need to enter the password and can switch to the `root` user, then sudo without password of the `tidb` user is successfully configured.

     {{< copyable "shell-regular" >}}